All Episodes

 So it is a big challenge that way.

-Yeah, I was going to say, would that then fall under the category of evil because of the intent of the faking of the suffering?
+Yeah, I was going to say that would, would that then fall under the category of evil because of the intent of the faking of the suffering.

-And that's, I guess, the issue lies on that.
+And that, that's where I guess the issue lies on that.

 It is a big problem.

-And of course, I think John Stossel many years ago was filmed a homeless woman who said, oh, I just need, I just need bus fare to get back home and blah, blah, blah.
+And of course, I think John Stassler many years ago was filmed a homeless, was she a woman who said, Oh, I just need, I just need Buzzfear to get back home and blah, blah, blah.

-And then, you know, at the end of her shift, she just went and took all of her money and she went to her nice apartment around the corner and went in.
+And then, you know, at the end of her shift, she just went and took all her money.

 It's a big issue is when people pretend to be suffering in order to get resources, they're exploiting people's sympathy and making people less likely to want to give to another person who is genuinely suffering.

-So pretending to suffer is a big, a big mimicry problem and is not solved by saying that suffering is the definition of immorality.
+So pretending to suffer is a big, a big mimicry problem and it's not solved by saying that suffering is the definition of immorality.

 And I mean, we can see that happening all over the place at the moment.